charlescrable/HandscrollViewer-OpenSeadragon-Extension/README.md

 * Horizontal auto scroll with custom scroll speed control

-* Annotation creation aides are included
+* Annotation creation aide is included

 * Image and annotation information are specified in separate metadata for ease of updating